 Local Puerto Rican Artists of Note

 If you want to see how Puerto Rican artists wield their swords—or their pens, brushes, and spray paint cans—find an exhibition or catch them in action at a local installation.
 Here are four to watch out for:

 Eduardo Cabrer – Eduardo has a studio in Santurce—open to the public by appointment—but you can also view his paintings on display at the Universidad del Sagrado Corazón in San Juan.

 Natalia N. Rodriguez – Natalia mostly does street art sans studio space.
 You can see a great example of her work at Sabrina Brunch & Bistro Bar in San Juan.

 Saribelle Munoz Bonilla – Check out Saribelle’s work—on canvas and silkscreen—at oceanupr.com, and watch out for her pops of color across stores in Puerto Rico.

-Wichie Torres – While not based in San Juan, we’d be remiss for not including Wichie Torres in this list.
+Wichie Torres – While not based in San Juan, we’d be remiss for not including the late Wichie Torres in this list.
 Known for his distinctive work in the costumbrismo movement, Torres has pieces in cafes and restaurants across Ponce, in addition to his studio at 92 Calle Comercio, Ponce.